orthanc-mirrors/orthanc-book/Sphinx/source/users/lua.rst

 *Note:* All of these callbacks are guaranteed to be **invoked in mutual exclusion**.
 This implies that Lua scripting in Orthanc does not support any kind of concurrency.
+If a callback is specified multiple times in separate scripts, the event handler of the latest loaded script is used.

 .. _lua-rest: